amitmerchant1990/sole/readme.md

 With Sole, you can jot down your most important *reminder*, *an idea*, *a phone number*, *an inspirational quote*, and so on.

 Of course, Sole also supports [Markdown](https://daringfireball.net/projects/markdown/).
-So, you can also jot down things in your favorite markup language easily.
+So, you can also jot down things in your favorite markup language easily if that is what you prefer.